arni-inaba/asgi-request-id/README.md

 The `RequestIdMiddleware` class is used to handle the request ID header.
 It has the following attributes:

 - `app`: The ASGI application.
-- `excluded_paths`: List of paths to exclude from timing.
+- `excluded_paths`: List of paths to exclude from middleware processing.
 - `incoming_request_id_header`: Optional incoming request ID header.
 - `outgoing_request_id_header`: Optional outgoing request ID header.
 - `prefix`: Optional prefix to add to the request ID.